Keylogging

 What is Keylogging?

-Keylogging is a type of surveillance technology used to monitor and record each keystroke typed on a specific computer or device, often used by cybercriminals to steal sensitive information.
+Keylogging is a malicious practice where attackers secretly record keystrokes entered on a computer or device, often used by cybercriminals to steal sensitive information such as passwords, credit card details, and personal messages.

 How Keylogging Occurs?